rosu-2805/server-sdk/README.md

 #### Files API

-EasyMorph Server allows you to access to Space files remotely via HTTP.
+EasyMorph Server allows you to access to Space files remotely.

 ##### Browsing files